 To create bookmarks, you must have your content open in edit mode.
 You will create two things:

 To link to the bookmarks, create text near the top of the page that you want the site user to click on to jump to the bookmarks.
-This could be an alphabetical list, with each letter (A-B-C-D ...) linking to the first content item that starts with that letter; it could be a bulleted list of topics that will be covered in detail farther down the page; or it could be a similar use.
-See How to Work with Collections for an example of the use of bookmarks.
+This could be an alphabetical list, with each letter (A-B-C-D ...) linking to the first content item that starts with that letter; it could be a bulleted list of topics that will be covered in detail farther down the page; or something similar.

-Note: Before submitting your content for publishing, be sure to check it in Preview mode to make sure you added the bookmarks correctly.
+Note: Before submitting your content for publishing, be sure to review it in Preview mode to make sure you added the bookmarks correctly.
+This requires that you first Check In the content you are editing.
 See How to Preview Content for more information.

 Fraud, Waste, and Abuse Hotline

 © 2007–17 Indiana University of Pennsylvania